 From the dropdown available in the Forecasted Data area, choose which forecast method you would like to use to calculate and display the forecast:

 - 95% confidence forecast.
-This forecast method projects lines onto your forecast graph that represent forecast values (the middle, thick dashed line), as well as upper and lower confidence bounds.
+This method projects lines that represent forecast values (the middle, thick dashed line), as well as upper and lower confidence bounds.
 These confidence bounds indicate that LogicMonitor is 95% confident that future datapoint values will fall within this range.

 - Line of best fit forecast.
 This method draws a single straight line that best fits forecasted data.
 This is generally a more useful option if your datapoints are highly variable.